luxe/unilang/README.md

 git clone git@github.com:Unilang/unilang.git unilang cd unilang
 ./build_everything
-LITERARY_SENTENCE_CODE_LINE
 ```
-Unilang can be built from source in thssssse following way.
 Various CIs are also building from source and can be used as reference.

 | Continuous Integration | Status | Notes |
 | --- | --- | --- |